From 2D Images to 3D Model:Weakly Supervised Multi-View Face Reconstruction with Deep Fusion: Main Methodology

 \subsection{Overview}

 We first provide an overview of our proposed framework, which is shown in Fig.~\ref{fig1}.
 We decide to exploit three multi-view images of a subject for generating a corresponding 3D face and introduce the \emph{face parse network (a)} to process these three images separately to generate unified standard face masks.
-An \emph {encoding-decoding network (b)} is designed to fuse the features of multi-view images in deep by sharing a decoder with an attention mechanism to obtain information from the encoder.
-Moreover, RedNet~\citep{li:1} with involution is used as \emph{parametric regression (c)} to regress 3DMM and pose coefficients.
+An \emph {feature fusion backbone (b)} is designed to fuse the features of multi-view images in deep by sharing a decoder with an attention mechanism to obtain information from the encoder.
+Moreover, RedNet~\cite{li:1} with involution is adopted as \emph{parametric regression (c)} to regress 3DMM and pose coefficients.
 The reconstructed 3D face is reoriented utilizing the pose coefficients and then rendered back to 2D.
-The photo loss between the re-rendered 2D image and the input image at the target view is calculated while the masks are exploited as the weight map to enhance the back propagation of the facial features.
+The photo loss between the re-rendered 2D image and the input image at the target view is calculated, while the masks are exploited as the weight map to enhance the backpropagation of the facial features.
 In this section, we will provide details on each component as below.